-The sterling fell sharply against the dollar on Thursday, as news of the Russian invasion against Ukraine buoyed the safe-haven dollar and pushed other currencies down.
+The sterling fell sharply against the dollar on Thursday, as news of the Russian invasion of Ukraine buoyed the safe-haven dollar and pushed other currencies down.
 GBP/USD plummeted to 1.327, pushing through the 1.332 level support, but recovered a little later, closing around 1.34 on Friday.
 If the GBP/USD rate goes up again, there may be resistance at the 1.375 level, while if it declines, support may be found at 1.332 and further down at 1.317.

 BOE Governor Bailey testified last week before the Parliament's Treasury Committee at the Monetary Policy Report Hearings on inflation and the economic outlook.
 Bailey’s speech was hawkish overall, emphasizing the importance of tackling rising inflation rates in the UK and providing support for the sterling.
-He stated that the BOE estimates inflation rates to reach a 30 year high of 7.25% by April, increasing the probability of another BOE rate hike on the BOE’s next policy meeting in March.
+He stated that the BOE estimates inflation rates to reach a 30-year high of 7.25% by April, increasing the probability of another BOE rate hike at the BOE’s next policy meeting in March.
 The Bank of England has already performed two back-to-back rate hikes, bringing its interest rate to 0.5% and expectations of more frequent and sharp rate hikes are boosting the pound.
-Markets have already priced in approximately six BOE rate hikes this year and if these predictions come true, they will signal a swift return towards pre-pandemic interest rates.
+Markets have already priced in approximately six BOE rate hikes this year and if these predictions come true, they will signal a swift return toward pre-pandemic interest rates.

 Financial indicators released last week were mostly positive for the British economy, showing signs of expansion and recovery from the effects of the Omicron Covid-19 wave in the UK, providing further support for the sterling.
 The British PM Boris Johnson has lifted all Covid restrictions in his “living with Covid” plan and the British economy is expected to grow swiftly and may be able to withstand a tightening of the BOE’s monetary policy.